 Habitat's mortgage loans are currently being managed by Affiliate Mortgage Services (AMS), a dedicated mortgage loan servicer providing cost-effective mortgage origination and loan servicing solutions to Habitat for Humanity affiliates and their homeowners.
 AMS provides services that are necessary in effectively administering mortgage loans by handling payment collection, processing, and remittance, delinquency notices, escrow administration, and preparation of annual statements to homeowners and servicing reports to Habitat.
-Mortgage services fees totaled \$35,823 for the year ended June 30, 2022.
+Mortgage services fees totaled \$31,471 for the year ended June 30, 2023 and is included in professional fees on the statement of functional expenses.